 For the evening, a side-parted bob with a loose curl is a super-chic option.

-Break the traditional bob-haircut rules and opt for something a little cooler with this no-effort style.
-“For women that want to keep their length but want to add some life to their limp hair, the bob is a suitable haircut as it still gives the feeling of having long hair whilst creating volume.
-Shaggy Bob Cuts are very popular as they break the traditional bob haircut rules and create a more adventurous look.
+“For women who want to keep their length but add some life to their limp hair, the bob is a suitable haircut, as it still gives the feeling of having long hair whilst creating volume.
+Shaggy Bob Cuts are very popular, as they break the traditional bob-haircut rules and create a more adventurous look.
 To create volume at the root, I use Redken Rootful (£21) and Pureology Clean Volume Mousse (£21),” says Maine.

-To give your bob an edge, take it a little shorter like Cate Blanchett.
+To give your bob an edge, take it a little shorter like Cate Blanchett did.
 Just above the jawline is usually the sweet spot.

 Adding in a subtle fringe to her shaggy bob, Gayle King demonstrates perfectly how to add a classic touch to a timely style.